Igor1101/THUNDERSTORM/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+* When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please, note, that there are no warnings or errors occuring before contributing, otherwise pull requests will be ignored.
+* Please, note, that there are no warnings or errors occuring before contributing, otherwise pull requests will be ignored.

+* And contribute to experimental branch instead of master, if it exists.
 ### Standards, used in THUNDERSTORM kernel
 * snake case is much more preferred
 * linux kernel style indentation (spaces over tabs are preferred)